RAKSHAK-DESU/RAKSHAK-DESU/README.md

   - **JavaScript**, **React**, **HTML/CSS**
 - 🔧 I've developed a **Shinkansen Management System** as one of my major backend projects.
 - 🌐 I've developed several websites and enjoy working on real-world web applications.
+- 🌱 Currently learning **PHP** and **Laravel** to expand my backend skillset.
+- 💡 I'm deeply passionate about software development.
+Since childhood, I've been fascinated by how websites and apps work, and I've always been curious to understand how they're made.

 ### 🇯🇵 日本語